amitkedia007/House-Price-Prediction-Analysis/README.md

 # House-Price-Prediction-Analysis
 This repository contains the materials and codes for the course project.
 The main goal of this project is to clean, analyze, and model a dataset of housing prices.
-The analysis is done in R and the codes are presented in an R Notebook..
+The analysis is done in R and the codes are presented in an R Notebook.
+This work got A grade by professors who have experience in the field for more than 20 years.

 ## Table of Contents